As human beings, we can’t help but try to compartmentalize and quantify things.

 First, backlinks aren’t quite as powerful or as important as they used to be, as Google now has hundreds of ranking factors as part of its algorithm.
 Still, backlinks are one of the most important pieces of any SEO strategy.

 Second, spamming backlinks or building them blindly is a bad idea.
 Google cracks down on spamming practices and highly values genuinely authoritative websites.
-Accordingly, your backlinks need to be as natural as possible, providing value to users.
+Accordingly, your backlinks need to be as natural as possible, providing value to users, which helps maintain a natural backlink profile.
+One way to help this is through internal linking, where you link to other web pages within your site, improving the relevance and connectivity of your content.

-There’s no question that building backlinks is a good thing, and more high-quality backlinks will support your SEO efforts.
+There’s no question that building backlinks is a good thing, and more high-quality links will support your SEO efforts.

 The Google Opacity Problem